aryn-ai/sycamore/docs/source/index.rst

 will install Sycamore with OpenSearch support.
 You can find a list of supported connectors :doc:`here </sycamore/connectors>`.

-By default, Sycamore works with the Aryn Partitioning Service to process PDFs. you can `sign-up here for free <https://www.aryn.ai/get-started>`_ to get an API Key.
+By default, Sycamore works with Aryn DocParse to process documents.
+You can `sign-up here for free <https://www.aryn.ai/get-started>`_ to get an API Key.
 To install support for local partitioning and embedding models, you can install Sycamore with the ``local-inference`` extra:

 .. code-block:: python